 Go back in time.
 Suppose you had never talked to the grammarian in the first place.
 Suppose instead that you first spent time listening to and recording English speakers.
 On the basis of your recordings alone, without the influence of the grammarian’s opinion, what conclusion would you draw about English?
 We would have to conclude that sentence-final prepositions are acceptable because we observe so many of them, just as we would be led to conclude that nouns follow articles because that’s what the recordings show.

 The only way to understand English grammar is to look at what speakers of English do and don’t do.
 Either you draw your conclusions about English from observations of English, or you’re just making stuff up.
 And as a side note, I don’t mind when people make stuff up in order to set standards.
 For example, I’ve nothing against a rule that says sentence-final prepositions should be avoided in formal writing.
 Problems arise when people start to confuse those standards with actual descriptions of English grammar.
-Standards are fine, so long as we don’t forget that they are essentially random choices about grammar, generally based on the personal preferences of people who speak the majority dialect.
+Worse is when standards are used to judge and belittle other people.

 It might help to think about this with a language you don’t speak.
 Suppose you were given the time, money and incentive to go record the grammar of a rare (imaginary) language Zoza.
 The Zoza live in a remote tropical region, do not have schools, and there is no written history of the language.
 That means there are no grammarians or grammar books to consult.
 Luckily, a linguist visited a few years ago and recorded a list of a few hundred words in Zoza to get you started.